By Karin Mizgala, Co-Founder and CEO Money Coaches Canada

 - You can use your business bank records and credit card statements to confirm you haven’t missed any big expenses, but remember that the CRA will need the original purchase receipt, a credit card slip alone will not be sufficient in an audit.

-- Remember to include “business use of home” expenses, such as a portion of your rent/mortgage, utilities, home insurance, cleaning supplies.
+- Remember to include “business use of home” expenses, such as a portion of your rent/mortgage, utilities, home insurance, and cleaning supplies..

 - If you made any large purchases of equipment or furniture, these need to be identified as capital costs, so separate them into their own category.

-- If you use your car for business you will need to determine how many kms you drove in total for the year, and how many km were for business use, then the same ratio of the expenses related to the car can be used as business expenses.
+- If you use your car for business, you will need to determine how many kilometres you drove in total for the year, and how many of those were for business use – then the same ratio of the expenses related to the car can be used as business expenses.

-If all that seems overwhelming, understand that the biggest step is creating the system, it gets much easier once the system is in place.
-You may want to consider getting help from an accountant, bookkeeper or money coach.
+If all that seems overwhelming, understand that the biggest step is creating the system – it gets much easier once the system is in place.
+And at some point you may want to consider getting help from an accountant, bookkeeper or money coach.

 If it turns out that you owe more than you can afford to pay, make sure you file anyway to avoid late filing fees.
 Then contact a tax services office to arrange a mutually acceptable payment plan.

 Not making the same mistake twice is an important life lesson, and one that applies equally well in business.
 Here are six recommendations, designed specifically for the self employed, to proactively deal with income taxes:

 - Forecast your estimated income and expenses for the year.
 It can be a challenge but look at your earnings and expenses from last year and try to extrapolate going forward.